 The front row will be reserved for members with visual and hearing impairments, and for members with mobility issues that require more space and freedom of movement.
 Areas will also be made available, through the removal and/or arrangement of seats and taped wheelchair / mobility aisles, to accommodate wheelchairs, scooters, and other mobility devices, as well as companions and caregivers.

 Members will be able to reserve their seat in those rows and areas for the entirety of the conference, if they so wish.
+Speak to the registration desk about reserving your seat.
 We ask all other members respect those choices at all times.

 All our panelists will also have use of a ramp from the conference room floor to the raised platform.

-Microphones will be used by all panelists, and available to all audience members asking questions.
+Microphones will be used by all panelists, and runners will relay microphones to all audience members asking questions.
 Panelists and audience members will be instructed on how to use the devices without blocking their mouths while speaking so those who lip-read will be able to do so.
 Anyone at any time can request a question or answer be repeated.

 A crucial element of 4th Street are the handwritten lists of topics and recommended reading materials that grow and grow and grow during the conference.
 We recognize these are difficult to read from many parts of the room.
 All those lists will be posted in the meeting room for members to check between sessions and at close distance.
 Staff members will also be available to aid in recording the entries on those lists.